kmamal/node-sdl/README.md

 * `<object>`

-The [device](#sdlsensordevices) from which this instance was opened.
+The [device](#sdlsensordevices) from which the `sensorInstance` was opened.

 ### sensorInstance.data

 * `<object>`
-  * `timestamp: <number>|<null>` The time this measurement was taken __in microseconds__, or `null` if that's not available.
+  * `timestamp: <number>|<null>` The time the latest measurement was taken __in microseconds__, or `null` if it can't be determined.
   * `x: <number>` X axis value.
   * `y: <number>` Y axis value.
   * `z: <number>` Z axis value.

 An object reporting the latest measurement from the sensor.

-For accelerometers, the values correspond to the current acceleration in meters per second squared.
+For accelerometers, the `x`, `y`, and `z` values correspond to the current acceleration in meters per second squared.
-This measurement includes the force of gravity, so a device at rest will have an value of [`sdl.sensor.STANDARD_GRAVITY`](#sdlsensorstandard_gravity) away from the center of the earth.
+Keep in mind the accelerometers are affected by the force of gravity: even if the device is completely at rest, it will still indicata an acceleration with a magnitude of [`sdl.sensor.STANDARD_GRAVITY`](#sdlsensorstandard_gravity) away from the center of the earth.

-For gyroscopes, the values correspond to the current rate of rotation in radians per second.
+For gyroscopes, the `x`, `y`, and `z` values correspond to the current rate of rotation in radians per second.
-The rotation is positive in the counter-clockwise direction.
-That is, an observer looking from a positive location on one of the axes would see positive rotation on that axis when it appeared to be rotating counter-clockwise.
+The rotation is positive in the counter-clockwise direction, meaning that an observer looking from a positive location on one of the axes would see positive rotation on that axis when it appeared to be rotating counter-clockwise.

 For phones held in portrait mode and game controllers held in front of you, the axes are defined as follows:
 * -X ... +X : left ... right